swissbusybee/Learning-Tracker/README.md

 ### Acknowledgments

 This has been forked from and inspired by [Syk Houdeib](https://twitter.com/Syknapse "@Syknapse") and his wonderful [Learning Tracker](https://github.com/Syknapse/My-Learning-Tracker-first-ten-months) project.
-And of course by [Alexander Kallaway's](https://twitter.com/ka11away) very motivational [#100DaysOfCode challenge](https://github.com/Kallaway/100-days-of-code) and the great and supportive community around it.

 ### License